-emissions of CO2 and the lb CO2/MWh emission rates from non-RGGI non-fossil fuel units in this report do not reflect the biomass lifecycle carbon reduction of atmospheric CO2 levels resulting from uptake of CO2 from the atmosphere as a result of forest and biomass growth.
-Likewise, for municipal solid waste combustors, direct emissions of CO2 are presented with no analysis of the lifecycle of the waste components.
+The analysis of lifecycle CO_2 emissions or reductions from fuels used in non-RGGI non-fossil-fuel units is also not within the scope of this report.
+For example, the direct emissions of CO_2 and the lb CO_2 /MWh emission rates from non-RGGI non-fossil fuel units in this report do not reflect the biomass lifecycle carbon reduction of atmospheric CO_2 levels resulting from uptake of CO_2 from the atmosphere as a result of forest and biomass growth.
+Likewise, for municipal solid waste combustors, direct emissions of CO_2 are presented with no analysis of the lifecycle of the waste components.